-Learn how to execute a spatial query to access polygon features from a feature service.
+Learn how to perform a spatial query to a feature service.

 A feature layer can contain a large number of features stored in ArcGIS.
 To access a subset of these features, you can execute an SQL or spatial query, either together or individually.
 The results can contain the attributes, geometry, or both for each record.
 SQL and spatial queries are useful when a feature layer is very large and you want to access only a subset of its data.